VahidN/PdfReport.Core/README.md

 To install PdfReport, run the following command in the Package Manager Console:

 ```
-PM> Install-Package PdfReport.Core
+PM> Install-Package PdfRpt.Core
 ```

-You can also view the [package page](http://www.nuget.org/packages/PdfReport.Core/) on NuGet.
+You can also view the [package page](https://www.nuget.org/packages/PdfRpt.Core/) on NuGet.